Alternative versions of Captain America: Deadpool: Samurai (Earth-346)

 In the manga series Deadpool: Samurai, which takes place on Earth-346, Deadpool travels to Japan and joins Samurai Squad, the Japanese division of the Avengers.
 While he is a member of Samurai Squad, Deadpool receives briefings from Captain America in Japan about his mission objectives.

 Earth-398

 In Morgan le Fay's reality of Earth-398, there is a version of Captain America called Yeoman America who operates as a knight.
-Yeoman America was among the Captain America variants recruited by Ghost Rider, his Deathlok companion, and Ant-Man of Earth-818 to help train the Steve Rogers variants in preparation for the war against the Multiversal Masters of Evil.
+Yeoman America was among the versions of Captain America recruited to combat the Masters of Evil.

 Earth-666

-On Earth-666 which is inhabited by monsters like mummies, vampires, and werewolves, a version of Captain America is a werewolf that was similar to what happened to Earth-616's version of Captain America that one time.
+On Earth-666 which is inhabited by monsters like mummies, vampires, and werewolves, a version of Captain America is a werewolf.
+A similar story arc, "Man and Wolf", saw Earth-616's Captain America turned into a werewolf.
 (Note: As seen in Captain America #405-408.)
 He goes by the name of Cap-Wolf and is a member of this world's version of the Avengers.

-Cap-Wolf among the Captain America variants recruited by Ghost Rider, his Deathlok companion, and Ant-Man of Earth-818 to help train the Steve Rogers variants in preparation for the war against the Multiversal Masters of Evil.
+Cap-Wolf was among the versions of Captain America recruited to combat the Masters of Evil.